 France, Guides

-Day Tripping to the Ornate Versailles Château from Paris
+Day Trip to Versailles Château: Planning Your Visit from Paris

 Disclaimer: This post may contain affiliate links.
 If you make a purchase through one of these links, I will earn a small commission.
 This occurs at no added cost to you.

-Paul’s Summary of Versailles Château
+Summary of Versailles Château

-Hours*Main Palace 9:00 a.m. to 6:30 p.m.
+Hours:Main Palace 9:00 a.m. to 6:30 p.m.

 Estate of Trianon 12:00 p.m. to 6:30 p.m.